-Unless otherwise stated, all currency amounts, other than per share information, contained in this Management's Discussion and Analysis of Financial Conditions and Results of Operations are stated in thousands of U.S. dollars.
+Unless otherwise stated, all currency amounts, other than per share information, contained in this Management's Discussion and Analysis of Financial Conditions and Results of Operations are stated in thousands.

-The following discussion contains forward-looking statements, including, but not limited to, management's expectations of competition, revenues, margin, expenses and other operating results and ratios; operating efficiencies; economic conditions; cost-savings; capital expenditures; liquidity; capital requirements; acquisitions and integration costs; operating models; exchange rate fluctuations; and rates of return.
+The following discussion contains forward-looking statements, including, but not limited to, management's expectations of competition, revenues, margin, expenses and other operating results and ratios; economic conditions; vendor terms and conditions; process improvements; cost-savings; cash flows; capital expenditures; liquidity; capital requirements; acquisitions and integration costs; operating models; exchange rate fluctuations and related currency gains or losses; resolution of contingencies; seasonality; interest rates and expenses and rates of return.
 In evaluating our business, readers should carefully consider the important factors included in Item 1A "Risk Factors" in our Annual Report on Form 10-K for the year ended January 2, 2010, as filed with the Securities and Exchange Commission.
 We disclaim any duty to update any forward-looking statements.